Christina and team-mates on the Sebring podium, 2015

 Away from IMSA, she kinked up with the Italian Ebimotors team for Le Mans.
 She drove a 911 with Erik Maris and Fabio Babini, finishing 31st overall and sixth in class.

 2019 began with a run at the Daytona 24 Hours, driving for an all-female Acura team.
 The Meyer Shank squad was led by Jackie Heinricher, who was unable to race herself, and sponsored by Caterpillar.
 Christina was joined by Bia Figuereido, Simona de Silvestro and Katherine Legge.
 They limped to the finish with a crash-damaged car following a race that was shortened due to bad weather, but had led the class for part of it.
+Christina continued to be part of the team for most of the year, picking up a best finish of fourth in class at Watkins Glen.

 Her father is Lars Erik Nielsen, who raced at Le Mans.
 Both father and daughter now joke that Christina used to be known as Lars Erik’s daughter, now Lars Erik is known for being Christina’s father.